CG80499/Attention-only-transformers/README.md

 Simplifications:
 - No layer normalization
 - No MLP blocks
-- Sinusoidal positional encoding is added to Q and K before the attention is computed
+- Sinusoidal positional encoding is added to Q and K before the attention is computed(to avoid adding it to the residual stream)

 Hyperparameters:
 - 1-layer